Common Building Terms

 For a more extensive listing of Building & Construction Terminology, go to:

-Use Builder Background Checks to Find Out the Complete Background on Your Shortlist of Prospective Builders
+Use Builder Background Checks to Find Out the Complete Reputation on Your Shortlist of Prospective Builders, Avoid Dodgy Builders

 Disclaimer: Builder Background Checks P/L (BBC) provides advice of a general nature only.
 BBC does not provide formal legal, regulation or building advice.
 The advice published has been prepared without taking into account your specific objectives or needs.
 Before acting on any commentary, articles or reports provided by BBC you should consider their appropriateness to your specific objectives, financial situation and requirements.
 BBC shall not be liable to any party as a result of any information, services, or resources made available as part of its reports or articles contained on this website.